 Openness as a strategy for responsible science and impactful research both empowers and democratizes science:

-Hanken has been actively promoting open science and following the national and international principles and requirements of openness in science and research.
-Promoting actively open science as one of the key elements in Hanken’s strategic position is included in Hanken 2030 Long-term Strategy.
-The main objectives have been to advance open access to research outputs including scientific publications, research data and methods, and transparent and responsible assessment of research.
+Active promotion of open science is included as one of the key elements in Hanken 2030 Long-term Strategy.
+The main objectives are to advance open access to research outputs including scientific publications, research data and methods, and transparent and responsible assessment of research.

 In August 2019, Hanken signed the Declaration for Open Science and Research (Finland) 2020-2025 and is committed to following the strategic principles, objectives, and action plans outlined in the four Policies of Open Science and Research in Finland to achieve the goals set out in the Declaration.

-For a more detailed description, see PDF Guidelines for Open Science and Research at Hanken.
+For a more detailed description, see the PDF file:

 Monitoring and evaluation of the progress and impact of open science are being carried out on both Hanken’s and national level: